aldopando/BellabeatCaseStudy/README.md

 3. ≥8,000 MET-min/week (Highly-active).

 - ***This is the smallest group with 2 users in total.
-There a big difference of almost 2000 MET-minutes/week between the user with more MET-minutes/week in moderately-active group with the user with less MET-minutes/week in the highly-active group***.
+There is a big difference of almost 2000 MET-minutes/week between the user with more MET-minutes/week in moderately-active group with the user with less MET-minutes/week in the highly-active group***.
 - ***The two users not only achieved 8000 MET-minutes/week, but they even reached a range between 9000-10000 MET-minutes/week***.